 7. Publicity.
 The Association Newsletter Issue 26 was sent to all members in December.

 The Association's brochure (including application form) is available to the public from time to time in the Library.

 The web-site is regularly updated with thanks to Rod Rapley.

 The Association supported the Mayflower High School by sponsoring prizes for the annual Prize Giving Evenings in July.
-Marion Wilson and Jeannine Watson represented the Association on the two evenings of prize-giving and handed out the sponsored prizes for French.
+Marion Wilson represented the Association and handed out the sponsored prizes for French and German.

 19th March 2017.